 Image: Andrew Whitton

-Turning attention to today’s fixture, is there a sense of divided loyalties for a proud south Londoner with a soft spot for Brighton?
+Turning attention to Palace's rivalry with the Seagulls, is there a sense of divided loyalties for a proud south Londoner with a soft spot for Brighton?
 “I think it’s actually quite quality that Brighton are in the Premier League, and are actually competing now.
 Ha ha ha!
 Brighton is actually a real deal team, they have great supporters too like Palace do – so there are similarities there, which is probably why there is the rivalry.

 “But at the end of the day, I’m a Londoner, and it’s time to come out of my shell and shout about Palace.”
 That’s settled, then.